web3-authn/tatchi/docs/delegate-actions.md

 **Delegate Actions (NEP‑461) — Implementation Plan**

-- Goal: Add first‑class support for NEAR delegate actions (NEP‑461) end‑to‑end: encode and sign in the WASM signer worker, wire orchestration in the PasskeyManager SDK with typed progress events, and expose the flow through the wallet iframe with confirmation UI and routing.
+- Goal: Add first‑class support for NEAR delegate actions (NEP‑461) end‑to‑end: encode and sign in the WASM signer worker, wire orchestration in the TatchiPasskey SDK with typed progress events, and expose the flow through the wallet iframe with confirmation UI and routing.
 - Non‑goals: Building a relayer service.
 We return a `SignedDelegate` to the caller and optionally submit via an existing relayer integration when configured.

 **References**